 - Country Group 3: Audit may be requested based on an ad-hoc basis, but some suppliers operating in this group will be required to complete an Egmont Self-Assessment Questionnaire (Egmont SAQ) upon request.

 Egmont promotes a continuous improvement approach to supply chain management, acknowledging that not everyone is immediately able to meet our requirements in full.
 We encourage factories in high-risk countries to address all detected issues and take appropriate actions to correct the issues and prevent them from happening again.
-However, we have a zero-tolerance approach to the most serious rights abuses, as set out in our minimum compliance standards.
+However, we have a zero-tolerance approach to the most serious rights abuses, as set out in our minimum compliance standards, and Egmont reserves the right to ultimately terminate the cooperation with the supplier, if any serious issues are detected or reported.

-By the end of 2024, we had 242 active factories registered.
-212 audits and SAQs were concluded based on Egmont’s country risk assessment and social compliance program.
+By the end of 2025, we had 251 active factories registered.
+226 audits and SAQs were concluded based on Egmont's country risk assessment and social compliance programme.
 The average of findings (non-material) per audit/SAQ is very low and continues to decrease.
 We will continue to support our suppliers to improve their compliance through close dialogue, training, and inspiration letters.

 Egmont employees - Business Ethics Policy and People Survey

-Egmont has a Business Ethics Policy that represents our inter group compliance.
-We have a training program which includes e-learning for all employees.
-95% of new employees have completed the e-learning courses by end of 2024.
+Egmont's Business Ethics Policy provides the foundation for our compliance programme, and in 2025 an updated business ethics e-learning programme was rolled out with a 98% completion rate among assigned participants.
+The e-learning featured a dedicated session on anti-harassment, educating employees on Egmont's policy on offensive acts and equipping them with the necessary knowledge and guidance to navigate challenging situations and address ethical dilemmas.
 In addition, Egmont regularly conducts employee surveys addressing, inter alia, working conditions and employee satisfaction.
 If survey results indicate a need for improvement, appropriate measures are implemented.
-The latest employee survey took place in April 2024, and the result confirms that Egmont’s engagement remains at a high and satisfactory level, both in terms of the participation rate (88%) in the survey and the overall engagement level (7.9 on a 10-point scale).
+The latest employee survey took place in March 2025, and the result confirms that Egmont's engagement remains at a high and satisfactory level, both in terms of the participation rate (87%) in the survey and the overall engagement level (7.9 on a 10-point scale).

 Egmont employee handbook is yet an additional tool making clear the actions and behaviors expected of our employees at work and representing Egmont.
 We strive to maintain the highest standards of employee conduct, engagement, non-discrimination and general ethics across the business.

-You can read more about Egmont’s work on ethics and sustainability on www.egmont.com.
+You can read more about Egmont's work on ethics and sustainability www.egmont.com.

 This statement was approved by Egmont's board of directors and will be reviewed annually.